 Long-term loans over short term ones

 The interest rate on long term loans is lesser than short term loans.
 Moreover, the EMI amount will be smaller for you.
-Therefore, you never will face difficulty to pay your EMIs.
+Therefore, you never will face difficulty to pay your personal loan EMIs.

 Keep and maintain your older credit cards